Law enforcement in the United Kingdom

-Law enforcement in the United Kingdom is organised separately in each of the legal systems of the United Kingdom: England and Wales, Northern Ireland and Scotland.
-Most law enforcement is carried out by police officers serving in regional police services (known as territorial police forces) within one of those jurisdictions.
-These regional services are complemented by UK-wide agencies, such as the National Crime Agency and the national specialist units of certain territorial police forces, such as the Specialist Operations directorate of the Metropolitan Police.
+Law enforcement in the United Kingdom is organised separately in each of the legal systems of the United Kingdom: England and Wales, Scotland, and Northern Ireland.
+Most law enforcement duties are carried out by police constables of a territorial police force.

+As of 2021, there were 39 territorial police forces in England, 4 in Wales, one in Scotland, and one in Northern Ireland.
+Each is responsible for most law enforcement and crime reduction in its police area.
+The territorial police forces of England and Wales are overseen by the Home Office and by a police and crime commissioner or other police authority, although they are operationally independent from government.
+The British Transport Police (BTP), the Ministry of Defence Police (MDP), and the Civil Nuclear Constabulary (CNC) provide specialist policing services in England, Scotland and Wales.
+The National Crime Agency (NCA) is primarily tasked with tackling organised crime and has been compared to the Federal Bureau of Investigation (FBI) in the United States.

-Police officers are granted certain powers to enable them to execute their duties.
+Police constables have certain powers that enable them to execute their duties.
 Their primary duties are the protection of life and property, preservation of the peace, and prevention and detection of criminal offences.
-In the British model of policing, officers exercise their powers to police with the implicit consent of the public.
+In the British model of policing, police officers exercise their police powers with the implicit consent of the public.
 "Policing by consent" is the phrase used to describe this.
 It expresses that the legitimacy of policing in the eyes of the public is based upon a general consensus of support that follows from transparency about their powers, their integrity in exercising those powers and their accountability for doing so.

+Most police constables in England, Scotland and Wales do not carry firearms.
+As of 2022, there were 142,526 police officers in England and Wales, 6,192 of which were firearms authorised.